ruman1609/ruman1609/README.md

 ## The name is Rudy Rachman, I'm from Samarinda, Kalimantan Timur, Indonesia
 Right now I'm still a student in Mulawarman University, and interesting at learning in
-1. Artificial Intelligence,
+1. Mobile Development,
-2. Mobile Development, and
+2. Artificial Intelligence (such as Machine Learning or Deep Learning), and
-3. Website
+3. Website programming

 <br>